 Nature

-The Cammino dei Borghi Silenti winds along the slopes of the Amerini mountains, in Umbria on the western coast.
-The sub-Apennine mountain range of the Tyrrhenian side extends from the town of Narni to Civitella del Lago, part of the municipality of Baschi, in the province of Terni, between the Nera river in the south and the Tiber in the north.
-The Amerini mountains consist mainly of calcareous rocks of the Umbrian-Marche Pelasgian succession.
-The tops of the mountains are mostly rounded and covered with meadows, the maximum elevation is Mount Croce di Serra at an altitude of 996 meters above sea level. from which the view extends over most of central Italy, from Tuscia to southern Tuscany to the west, to the entire Umbria, to the Sibillini mountains, the Gran Sasso and to the Terminillo to the east.
+The Cammino dei Borghi Silenti unfolds along the slopes of the Amerini Mountains in southwestern Umbria.
+The sub-Apennine mountain range on the Tyrrhenian side extends from the city of Narni to Civitella del Lago, a hamlet of the municipality of Baschi, in the province of Terni, between the Nera River to the south and the Tiber River to the north.
+The Amerini Mountains consist mainly of limestone rocks of the Umbro-Marches pelasgic succession.
+The mountain peaks are mostly rounded and covered with meadows, the highest elevation being Mount Croce di Serra at an altitude of 996 meters above sea level, from which the view sweeps over much of central Italy, from Tuscia to southern Tuscany in the west to all of Umbria, the Sibillini Mountains, the Gran Sasso and Terminillo in the east.
+Flora: The Amerini Mountains are home to the largest oak forest in central Italy, but the forests are also rich in chestnut, hornbeam, turkey oak, downy oak, maple and oak.
+Fauna: There are foxes, Apennine wolves, hares, wild boars, fallow deer, porcupines, as well as a great variety of birds (about 50 species).
+Characteristic of the places is the presence of the marten, a mustelid not very common in Italy.